Steady meal routines Tiny-dog warning signs Safe treats and extras

 Feeding mistakes that cause avoidable trouble

-• Lots of table scraps, rich leftovers, or oily foods
+• Too many table scraps, rich leftovers, or oily foods

 • Frequent food switching because of marketing claims